felix-07-11/discord-manage-bots/README.md

 # discord-manage-bots
-Discord bots to manage the members of the servers there are bots to manage a World of Tanks Clan Server, if you don't edit the sourcecode.
+Discord bots to manage the members of the servers.
+There are bots to manage a World of Tanks Clan Server, if you don't edit the sourcecode.

 ## requierements
 - Python libaries: